-Our specialist teaching staff have hands-on experience of working in IT, and offer expert tuition in cutting-edge labs and classrooms.
+Our specialist teaching staff have hands-on experience of working in

 A prominent feature of the course is the use of in-course assessment, where modules are assessed by the course teaching team while you complete them.
 There is also an assessed period of work experience as part of the programme.